jbarndt/fcbh-dataset-io/README.md

     - Vessel:
     - Excel: Verse Timing File

+**script_mfcc** - Mel-Frequency Cepstral Coefficients of the audio as produced by the python library librosa, and broken into word segments using the timestamps.
+Librosa module

 ### Word Attributes

 **word_id** - A surrogate primary key.
 It is an integer that begins with 1 for the first record, and increments for each record inserted.
 It is present primarily to make table updates efficient, and make it easy to update word_seq.